 - Temporary redness or irritation of the skin.
 It does not usually last more than twenty-four hours.

 - Slight burning at the time of application.

 - Obscuration.
 Sometimes exfoliated skin may darken.
 This side effect is more common on dark skin.

 Peels are not recommended in patients with herpes, in those who are already taking oral retinoids, or in photosensitive skin.
 In any case, it is advisable to perform a sensitivity test before applying the treatment to avoid complications and to start treatment with lower concentrations of glycolic acid.
 It is best to treat skin blemishes in autumn or winter, where sunlight is less harmful.
-Also, the skin treated with glycolic acid becomes more sensitive, so it is essential to choose a sunscreen with a high level of UVA and UVB protection.
+Also, the skin treated with glycolic acid becomes more sensitive.
+So it is essential to choose sunscreen with a high level of UVA and UVB protection.
 Use sunscreen on your face, neck, and hands.

 Another recommendation to keep in mind is to hydrate the skin well after treating it with glycolic acid and allow the skin to rest between applications (do not apply for more than three months).